AnkushRozra/shelly/README.md

-# Shelly
+# Shelly Easy Smart Home Automation

-SHELLY: The go-to access control app.
+SHELLY: The go-to access control for smart homes.

 This Python library provides convenient access to the Shelly cloud API, allowing you to manage your relays, rollers and lights.